Estimated reading time: 7 minutes

 Hi, I’m Josy…

 …and I’m 26 years old.
 I decided to study abroad in Thailand for a semester because I am a big Thailand fan.
 I was in Thailand for the first time seven years ago when I joined an exchange program as an English teacher.
-I lived with a host family during the exchange, making me feel even closer to the country.
-Since then, I have visited Thailand every year besides one year due to COVID-19.
+I lived with a host family during the exchange, which made me feel even closer to the country.
+Since then, I have visited Thailand every year except for one due to COVID-19.
 That’s why Thailand became like a second home to me.
-Today, I am studying Tourism Economy, and my goal is to specialize in Thailand after graduation.
-Therefore, the semester abroad in Thailand was the perfect opportunity to improve my Thai language skills and immerse myself in the culture.
+Today, I am studying tourism economy, and my goal is to specialize in Thailand after graduation.
+So, spending a semester in Thailand was a great way for me to learn more about the culture and improve my Thai language skills.

 Why I decided to go to Thailand in the first place

 My best friend is Thai, but she lived in Ireland and decided to go abroad to Germany to learn German.
 That inspired me!
 So, I asked myself what I would like to learn.
 Then I decided it would be awesome to travel to Thailand and learn to speak Thai.
 Consequently, my best friend and I exchanged our cultures.
 Nowadays, we speak three languages: English, German and Thai.

 It wasn’t easier to make local friends just because I stayed four months

 I wouldn’t say it’s easier to get to know people when you are in Thailand for a semester.
 At least, not my situation.
 Due to the pandemic, we had online courses to study from everywhere.
 Instead of staying in Bangkok, I traveled through Thailand with my laptop.
 That’s why it was not necessarily easier to make local friends than on a short vacation.